 Check with your bank at least several days ahead of closing to find out the process for initiating a wire transfer for closing costs.
 Make sure you have the settlement company’s instructions for transmitting the funds, including the correct account number.

-If you receive instructions via email, call your settlement agent directly to confirm; the risk of wire transfer fraud is real.
+If you receive instructions via email, call your settlement agent directly to confirm; that the risk of wire transfer fraud is real.

-As long as you’re positive you’re sending funds to the right place, wire transfer is a preferred method for sending money because it’s secure and fast: while transfer times vary, banks typically process wires the same or next business day.
+As long as you’re positive you’re sending funds to the right place, wire transfer is a preferred method for sending money because it’s secure and fast: while transfer times vary, banks typically process wires the same or the next business day.

 Tip: